-ES 450 Internship For The Exercise Specialist (3-0) 3
+ES 450 Internship Exercise Specialist

 Directed clinical experiences performing professional duties in fitness, health promotion, cardiac rehabilitation, clinical exercise technology or leisure organization settings.
 Specific requirements will depend upon the supervising college faculty member.
 The intern's performance will be evaluated by both the organization's supervisor and the assigned college faculty member.
-Fall and winter terms.
+(3-0)

-ES 455 Internship In Sport Administration 8-12
+ES 455 Internship in Sport Admin 8-12

 Full-time application of previous theoretical and applied knowledge and skills in a professional setting, supervised by a qualified sport administrator.
-Fall and winter terms.